rsergio07/sre-chaos-engineering/README.md

 **Manual incident response** teaches you how Kubernetes self-healing works, how to measure Mean Time to Recovery (MTTR), and how to use observability tools under pressure.
 These are essential foundational skills.
 However, manual response is reactive—you only discover weaknesses when real failures happen, often at the worst possible times.

 **Automated chaos engineering** shifts this paradigm.
 Instead of waiting for production failures, you proactively inject controlled faults into your systems on a regular schedule.
-You define success criteria in advance, measure resilience scores automatically, and build confidence that your recovery procedures work long before customers are affected.
+You define success criteria in advance using YAML-based ChaosEngine definitions, measure resilience scores automatically through structured ChaosResult resources, and build confidence that your recovery procedures work long before customers are affected.
 This is the difference between junior SREs who respond to incidents and senior SREs who prevent incidents through systematic testing.

 This lab demonstrates both approaches using the same target application and the same Kubernetes cluster.
-You'll experience firsthand why industry-leading SRE teams invest in dedicated chaos engineering platforms, and you'll gain practical skills with both native Kubernetes tools and production-grade chaos frameworks.
+You'll experience firsthand why industry-leading SRE teams invest in chaos engineering practices, and you'll gain practical skills with both native Kubernetes tools and production-grade chaos frameworks using Infrastructure as Code principles.

 ---